 Relationships can fall apart, family problems can develop, and divorce can become a reality.
 In addition, the effects that this substance can have on one’s cognition after it has been consumed can lead to a steady decline at work, possibly leading to job loss, continued unemployment, and financial ruin.

-The longer that an addiction such as this is allowed to continue, the more vulnerable individuals become to suffering with suicidal ideation and beginning to partake in self-harming behaviors.
+The longer that an addiction such as this is allowed to continue, the more vulnerable individuals become to suffering from suicidal ideation and beginning to partake in self-harming behaviors.
 Thankfully, there is help out there.
 These detriments can be effectively overcome when comprehensive care is obtained to help individuals stop their addictions.

 Types of Treatment and Therapy Options for Oxycodone Abuse at Keystone Treatment Center

-Keystone Treatment Center is a nationally recognized substance abuse, compulsive gambling, and mental health treatment center that offers inpatient and outpatient treatment for both adolescents and adults.
+Keystone Treatment Center, in South Dakota, is a nationally recognized substance abuse, compulsive gambling, and mental health treatment center that offers inpatient and outpatient treatment for both adolescents and adults.
 Our inpatient program is located on 13 acres of semi-rural land, providing a peaceful retreat for healing.
 Our residential treatment programs are separated by gender, allowing each of our patients a uniquely tailored treatment experience.
 Part of this experience also includes specialized tracks for adult patients.